malariagen/pf-haploatlas/README.md

+# Pf-HaploAtlas preprint on bioRxiv
+When publishing work that uses data and/or plots from the Pf-HaploAtlas, please cite the following:

+> Lee C, Ünlü ES, White NFD, Almagro-Garcia J, Ariani C, Pearson RD.
+Pf-HaploAtlas: An interactive web app for spatiotemporal analysis of _P. falciparum_ genes.
+BioRxiv 603783 **[Preprint]** July 16, 2024.
+Available from: https://doi.org/10.1101/2024.07.16.603783.

 # How to run the app locally
 This repository contains a Streamlit app.
 Follow the steps below to clone the repository and run the app locally.